randjelaa/vet-clinic-mobile/README.md

 - View upcoming and past appointments
 - Cancel an existing appointment by clicking the Cancel button
 - Mark an appointment as paid by clicking the Pay button – could be implemented via Stripe in the future
-- Book a new appointment
+- Book a new appointment by clicking on the floating action button

 <p align="center">
   <img src="./screenshots/add_appointment.PNG" width="200"/>